Compared to most people, I was extremely well qualified to make decisions about proper nutrition during cancer treatment: I had…

 Many women have a warped perspective of what “enough” food really is—especially when trying to lose weight.
 This warped perspective can hinder fat loss, strength gain, muscle gain, energy levels, and overall health.

-Get maximum results with our complete training program!
 Whether this perspective comes from reading fitness magazines that recommend a 1200-calorie-per-day meal plan, or a trainer promoting both a low-carb and low-fat diet for weight loss, countless women are misled into eating far less food than they actually need to support high-intensity training.

 And while they might understand that inadequate food intake can negatively impact their performance in the gym, they simply aren’t used to eating enough food.

 As humans, social cues direct so much of our food intake.
 Men are typically applauded for eating a lot, but it’s a different experience for women.
 Have you ever been eating with friends and felt uncomfortable about how much you were eating compared to the other women?
 Have you tried to make sure you didn’t eat too much in front of your date or significant other?
 Our social environments can often set women up for chronic undereating, especially those who are highly active but still feel they should eat as much (or rather, as little) as their less active or sedentary friends.